This page is dedicated to commented links. Every single link on this page

-This page is dedicated to commented links.
-Every single link on this page will be motivated.
-That is why there are so few links here.
 You may not agree with me, but at least you will know my opinion.

-In my other files on specific subjects I have quite a number of links given in context.
-I see no reason to repeat them here.
+In my other files on specific subjects I have quite a number of links

 This section is dedicated to programs that I can warmly recommend.